 Peel and cut sweet potato into wedges size.

-First attempt, I used milk make from milk powder.
+Note: First attempt, I used milk make from milk powder.
 All’s good.
 Second attempt, I used full cream milk which the milk coagulate very easily.
-I had to rinse off the coagulated milk, making my sweet potato taste milk-less. :(
+I had to rinse off the coagulated milk, making my sweet potato taste milk-less. 🙁

-Wrap sweet potato batons with bacon and secure with bamboo toothpicks.
+Wrap sweet potato with bacon and secure with toothpicks.
 Sprinkle with paprika powder.

-First heat oil and/or some butter on the pan and add thyme.
+Heat oil and/or some butter on the pan and add thyme.
 Pan-fry the rolls until bacon browns.
-Remove and season with pinch of salt, pepper, paprika powder and thyme.
+Remove and season with pinch of salt, pepper, more paprika powder and thyme.
 That’s it.
 Very easy.
 Serve warm.

 It’s a sweet, savory, fun and cute dish.
 Make sure you serve warm.
 Doesn’t taste really nice when it cools.